 Concrete fire sprinklers can be prone to tank corrosion and leaking, but if you ensure to line your tank and regularly review the condition of your tanks, you won’t need to concern yourself with the possibility of destructive fires.

-Cooling towers are a cost-effective and energy-efficient method of heating, ventilating, and air conditioning large industrial systems.
-Large amounts of things in need of cooling need large quantities of water.
+Cooling towers provide a cost-effective method of heating, ventilating and air conditioning large industrial systems.
+They are best utilised in facilities where large quantities of water are needed for cooling.

-When cooling towers corrode, they form sludge and sediment that can breed legionnaires disease, but if the towers are cleaned properly, and the lining of the towers is correctly maintained, then issues can be avoided.
+When cooling towers corrode, they form sludge and sediment that breeds Legionella – the bacteria causing legionnaires disease.
+Your cooling tower needs to be cleaned properly and the lining of the tower correctly maintained, to avoid such issues.

-Hot Well Tanks are a core component of boiler houses.
+Hot well tanks are another water tank type and a core component of boiler houses.
 They act as water reservoirs for the turbine cycle and refill the hot well when it reaches a low point.

 Hot well tanks will reduce the likelihood of damage to your boiler by ensuring that the temperature of the water isn’t too hot or cold.
 Extreme temperatures could cause thermal shock or structural damage and reduce the efficiency of your boiler.